July 7, 2020

 The bolognese sauce in America is just considered a meat sauce.
 But in Italy?
 It’s so much more.

-Originally conceived in the late 18th century in a small town just outside Bologna by Pellegrino Artusi, bolognese sauce traditionally includes celery, onions, carrots, pancetta, ground beef, milk, white wine, and, of course, tomatoes.
+Originally conceived in the late 18th century in a small town just outside Bologna by Pellegrino Artusi, Bolognese sauce traditionally includes celery, onions, carrots, pancetta, ground meat, milk, white wine, and tomatoes.

 But unlike in the U.S., the tomatoes aren’t a big component; rather they’re used for just a bit of taste.
 The milk too is important as it gives the sauce a bit of an orange color rather than red.
 The vegetables make the sauce aromatic and the flavors a bit more subtle.
 The sauce, often paired with wide and flat tagliatelle pasta or lasagna, is much more delicate than the Americanized version, in part due to a long simmer — think four to five hours — of many of the ingredients.